-Over the course of the year, NEC staff and lead trainer Laura Flanders will work closely with a cohort of 5-10 individuals from NEC member groups.
-Fellows will participate in two in-person trainings led by Laura, including one on 6/22 at CommonBound in St. Louis, in addition to regular virtual check-ins designed to support their continued leadership.
-Along the way, NEC staff will work with fellows on their individualized goals, helping to get them placed in media whenever possible.
+Over the course of the year, NEC staff and lead trainer Laura Flanders worked closely with a cohort of 10 individuals from NEC member groups.
+Fellows participated in two in-person trainings led by Laura, including one at CommonBound 2018 in St. Louis, in addition to regular virtual check-ins designed to support their continued leadership.

 Adrien Salazar, Demos